STOP LAB CUTS

 THE PROBLEM

 Without congressional intervention this year, laboratories across the country will face tough decisions potentially reducing services offered to patients and curbing investment in the next generation of diagnostic tests.
 Physician offices may stop offering essential laboratory tests, and independent laboratories could be forced to close.
 This could result in slower tests results or fewer test offerings.
-These cuts will impact the most common laboratory tests in health care, including those used for the management of heart disease, diabetes, cancer, and many other common and complex health conditions.
+These cuts could jeopardize access to essential laboratory tests that guide clinical decision-making for patients with heart disease, diabetes, cancer, and many other common and complex conditions.
 In short, these scheduled Medicare cuts will undermine laboratory infrastructure essential for day-to-day care and critical to public health emergencies, while also stifling investment to advance innovative new screening and diagnostic tests.

-Congress has acted on a bipartisan basis five times to “press the brakes” on harm caused by PAMA, and now is the time to put laboratory payment policy on the right trajectory for the long-term, with congressional action before the next round of cuts go into effect in January 2026.
-The outcome of these cuts is predictable: Delayed and disrupted care could lead to the worsening of health care status for at-risk and vulnerable seniors.
+Congress has acted on a bipartisan basis six times to “press the brakes” on harm caused by PAMA, and now is the time to put laboratory payment policy on the right trajectory for the long-term, with congressional action needed this year – before the next round of cuts go into effect in January 2027.
+The outcome of these cuts is predictable: Delayed and disrupted care could lead to poorer health or worse health outcomes for at-risk and vulnerable seniors.

 THE SOLUTION

-Congress must take action in 2025 to fix the broken payment system and prevent further, deep cuts to clinical laboratories.
+Congress must take action this year to fix the broken payment system and prevent further, deep cuts to clinical laboratories.
 The RESULTS Act would:

 Preserve patient access to life-saving diagnostic tests that are foundational to informed clinical decision-making,